-Macquarie Grammar is the only secular school in Sydney's CBD, that is an independent, fully comprehensive, co-educational secondary School that operates within the policies of the New South Wales Educational Standards Authority.
-It caters to the academic needs of our domestic students and encourages the inclusion of international students to create a unique learning environment.
-Founded in 2004, the School's mission is to provide an environment which is academic, well supported by the teaching staff and prepares students for the Higher School Certificate (HSC), pre-vocational, university education and the workplace, by providing a quality education to its students and fostering an enjoyment of and respect for learning.
+Macquarie Grammar School is the only secular, independent, fully comprehensive coeducational secondary school located in Sydney's CBD.
+Operating within the policies of the New South Wales Educational Standards Authority (NESA), it caters to the academic needs of both domestic and international students, creating a unique and inclusive learning environment.
+Founded in 2004, the school's mission is to provide a supportive academic setting that prepares students for the Higher School Certificate (HSC), pre-vocational training, university education, and the workplace, fostering a love and respect for learning.

-The School prides itself on its unique environment, which is harmonious, where students feel welcomed, enjoy attending school daily and strive to attain their best in all areas of the school's curriculum.
-We elicit in our students values of integrity, honesty, pride, tolerance, inclusiveness and non-discrimination.
-We reflect accurately on societal challenges and changes, providing guidance and support for our students in the modern world, and creating hard working talented contributors to society.
-We are committed to the education of young people in all areas of their endeavour.
+Our school prides itself on fostering a harmonious environment where students feel welcomed, enjoy attending daily, and strive to achieve their best across the curriculum.
+We instil values of integrity, honesty, pride, tolerance, inclusiveness, and non-discrimination, accurately reflecting societal challenges and changes.
+We provide guidance and support to our students, shaping them into hardworking, talented contributors to society.
+We are committed to the holistic education of young people in all areas of their endeavour.

-The School's aims are as follows:
+The School's Aims:

-- in educating for life, the School will develop an environment to foster the whole person, including the student's moral, intellectual, social, aesthetic, emotional and cultural development; - in all student endeavours, the pursuit of excellence will be encouraged so that each student will strive to attain the highest standards of which they are capable, personally; - an open spirit of enquiry and respect for the truth will be important aspects of each student's pursuit of wisdom and knowledge; - high priority will be given to the competent attainment by students of thinking, language, literacy and numeracy skills; - students will be encouraged to participate as much as possible in the whole programme of the School with the aim of enriching their lives through the development of character, initiative and personality; - will provide personalised tuition by experienced, qualified, and dedicated staff who aspire to teach and assess according to the Australian Professional Standards for Teachers; - to keep abreast of improvements and advances in technology and offer programmes relevant to current employment and market standards; - incorporate ICT (information and communications technology), proactive planning, resource management, problem-solving skills, group dynamics leadership and cooperative learning abilities, that are developed through a dynamic and innovative curriculum and its delivery; - provide without academic barriers, an appropriate academic-based curriculum for all students; and - promote in students a love of learning and a desire to continue learning and to help them make, effectively, the transition from secondary to tertiary study or to the workplace.
+- Educating for Life: Develop an environment that fosters the whole person, including moral, intellectual, social, aesthetic, emotional, and cultural development. - Pursuit of Excellence: Encourage students to strive for the highest standards personally attainable in all their endeavors. - Spirit of Inquiry: Promote an open spirit of inquiry and respect for the truth as essential aspects of the pursuit of wisdom and knowledge. - Core Skills: Prioritize the competent attainment of thinking, language, literacy, and numeracy skills. - Holistic Participation: Encourage students to participate fully in the school program, enriching their lives through the development of character, initiative, and personality. - Personalized Tuition: Provide personalized tuition by experienced, qualified, and dedicated staff who aspire to teach and assess according to the Australian Professional Standards for Teachers. - Technological Relevance: Stay abreast of improvements and advances in technology, offering programs relevant to current employment and market standards. - Innovative Curriculum: Incorporate ICT, proactive planning, resource management, problem-solving skills, group dynamics, leadership, and cooperative learning abilities through a dynamic and innovative curriculum. - Inclusive Curriculum: Provide an academic-based curriculum without barriers, appropriate for all students. - Lifelong Learning: Promote a love of learning and a desire to continue learning, helping students transition effectively from secondary to tertiary study or the workplace.